 They often have trouble sustaining attention and focus as they are constantly scanning their environment.
 Survivors also have trouble remembering things as once they are triggered they might go into a dissociative state and miss chunks of time and thus information.
 For other children their fight or flight mechanism is triggered when the teacher raises their voice (even if it is at another student) and they are running out of the classroom or arguing with the teacher (which will often get them out of the classroom).
 In this instance they are not only missing class but they are label “difficult” and the teacher and other school personnel treat them differently.
 This is another example of how attachment or connection is disrupted.
 There are just so many ways that child sexual abuse and the associated trauma responses and attachment wounds can be disruptive to typical development.

 Child sexual abuse is a huge problem that really needs to be discussed more.
 Not only so we are aware of how pervasive it is and how we can protect our children but also so we can help survivors not feel so alone.
 To help them understand why they behave the way they do and what they can do to change this.

 In the next couple blogs I’m going to dive deep into child sexual abuse and how it impacts each group of humans, from toddlers, to children, to teens, and even adults.
 My hope is to help you not only see the signs of abuse but also recognize the subtle ways that a survivor behaves as a result.
 In the end I want to help normalize the survivors experience while also giving them tools to help change their behaviors and heal so they can feel more control and in love with themselves.

-If you are a survivor of sexual abuse and want help with how to heal and “move on” then contact me to schedule your 90 minute assessment so you can get started today!
+If you are a survivor of sexual abuse and want help with how to heal and “move on” then contact me to schedule your first session so you can get started today!